 - Bachelor of Engineering Honours with Space Engineering Major

 - Bachelor of Project Management and Bachelor of Arts

 Unit of study rules

-30 credit points of senior units of study.
+30 credit points of at least third year units of study

 Study this unit outside a degree

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.